Emptiness as a Negation Phenomenon

 Implicative Negation

 Remember, we had as an example of a negation phenomenon, a street without garbage.
-We have the basis for negation – that is an imputed person; and then what is the location of that imputed person?
+We have the basis for negation that is an imputed person, then what is the location of that imputed person?
 The location of the basis of negation is the five aggregates; it’s imputed on the five aggregates.
-And what is being negated?
+What is being negated?
 It is devoid of true findable existence.
-That is what the object to be negated is: true findable existence.
-And this is an implicative negation phenomenon, the whole thing: "a person, imputed on the five aggregates, that is devoid of true findable existence."
-What is left over in the wake of the negation is "a person imputed on the five aggregates, about which something else could be the case," such as "a person, imputed on the five aggregates, that is a dependent arising."
+That is the object to be negated: true findable existence.
+This is an implicative negation phenomenon, the whole thing: “a person, imputed on the five aggregates, that is devoid of true findable existence.”
+What is left over in the wake of the negation is “a person imputed on the five aggregates, about which something else could be the case,” such as “a person, imputed on the five aggregates, that is a dependent arising.”

-"A person, imputed on the five aggregates, that is devoid of true findable existence" is like the example of "streets in a city that are devoid of garbage."
-"Streets in the city" form a unit.
-Streets actually are the basis for the negation of garbage; there’s no garbage on the streets.
-But what’s the location of the streets?
-It’s in the city.
-So, the basis of negation and the location of the basis.
-And what is that basis – the streets – devoid of?
+“A person, imputed on the five aggregates, that is devoid of true findable existence” is like the example of “streets in a city that are devoid of garbage.”
+“Streets in the city” form a unit.
+Streets actually are the basis for the negation of garbage; there’s no garbage on the streets, but what’s the location of the streets?
+It’s in the city, so the basis of negation and the location of the basis.
+Then, what is that basis – the streets – devoid of?
 It’s garbage.
 What is being negated from the basis, from the streets?
-It's garbage.
+It’s garbage.

 • What’s the location?
 It’s located as an imputation on the five aggregates.

 No, the only thing that is left is the self imputed on the aggregates.
-Imputation cannot exist by itself, separate from what is being imputed and the basis for imputation – the three spheres.
-Okay?
+Imputation cannot exist by itself, separate from what is being imputed and the basis for imputation; the three spheres.

 Voidness is not that; that’s not how we meditate on voidness.
-When we focus with total absorption on voidness, we are focusing on a non-implicative negation.
-So, we’re talking about "no such thing."
+When we focus with total absorption on voidness, we are focusing on a non-implicative negation; we’re talking about “no such thing.”

 The thing that we are negating is true findable existence.